| |

 |

 Two factors are predominant.
 The first of these is male chauvinism.
 Throughout human history, most of our societies have been patriarchal and male-dominated.
-The male ego would not admit that there could be something wrong with the male reproductive organs - that would be demeaning to `manhood'.
-Ironically, it is these very men who researched the female reproductive system and helped evolve the branch of gynecology and obstetrics.
+Men's egos would not let them admit that there could be something wrong with their 'jewels of manhood'.
+Ironically, it is these very men who researched the female reproductive system and helped develop the branch of gynecology and obstetrics.
 But they refused to look into themselves.

-The second is the misinterpretation of the teachings of Sigmund Freud.
+The second reason is a misinterpretation of the teachings of Sigmund Freud.
 This led to the erroneous conclusion that most male sexual problems had their roots in the mind.

-This explains why most people know that it takes a complex series of neuromuscular phenomena to lift a finger but fail to realise that equally complex phenomena are needed to lift the penis!!
+This explains why most people know that it takes a complex concatenation of neuromuscular phenomena to lift a finger but fail to realize that equally complex phenomena are needed to lift the penis!!
 Most think that all that is needed for the latter event to occur is a naughty thought.

 Impotence can be of several types :